the story behind the game part I

-Iterate™ has started around 2013 when after a workshop Kamil (at that point one of Tomek’s students) have came up with a suggestion to transform Tomek’s agile project simulation into a full-blown board game.
-The goal was to simulate a software project in a short period of time to show the role of a Scrum Product Owner and to teach some skills and techniques.
-In subsequent years, the game artifacts and its rules were gradually and carefully added to ensure the game accurately reflects and emphasizes real life problems and dilemmas.
-The game has been played countless times at conferences, community meetups and private and public workshops, and Tomek and Kamil have become partners in crime trying to iterate it towards perfection.
-And they have finally made it, the long way of preparing, testing, changing and improving the game is over (or yet to begin) and the final product is ready for sale.
+ITERATE™ had started around 2013 when after attending a workshop Kamil, at that time one of Tomek’s students, have come up with a suggestion to transform Tomek’s project simulation into a full-blown board game.
+The idea was to create a realistic and fun simulator of a Scrum Product Owner.
+In subsequent years, the game artifacts and its rules were gradually and carefully added to ensure the game accurately reflects and emphasizes real-life problems and dilemmas.
+Since then the game has been played countless times at conferences, community meetups and private and public workshops, and Tomek and Kamil have become partners in crime trying to iterate it towards perfection.
 Here is what our players say about the experience:

 Very successful meeting.
 The game made me think about how wrong things can go when we are not able to see every aspect of the simulated project environment.

 Really nice experience, with cool people and a great place.
 It was worth it!

 Thank you for the possibility of taking part in this amazing workshop!